noweh/laravel-headless/README.md

 If for some reason your project stop working do these:

 ```
-cd webiste
+cd website
 composer install
 php artisan migrate
 ```

 ## Commands

-- For refresh cache, do these:
+- To refresh cache, do these:
 ```
-cd webiste
+cd website
 sh scripts/refresh_cache.sh
 ```
-- For generate fake data:
+- To generate fake data:
 ```
-cd webiste
+cd website
 sh scripts/reset_database.sh
 ```